Conor Ryan (consultant): Other ventures

 In 2002, Ryan became a school governor at Wellsway School, Keynsham, England.
 He is a director at the Futura Learning Partnership (formerly the Wellsway Multi-Academy Trust) and is chairman of its education and standards committee.

-Ryan became an independent consultant from 2001-2005 and 2007-2012and began to work for education organisations such as the Sutton Trust.
+Ryan became an independent consultant from 2001 to 2005 and 2007-2012and began to work for education organisations such as the Sutton Trust.
 He became Director of Research and Communications at the trust in July 2012, where he remained until May 2018.
 In July 2015, he became a trustee of the National Foundation for Educational Research (NFER).

+Ryan was appointed to the board of the Oak National Academy in 2024.
+He was appointed to the board of Ofqual in 2025.

 From 2015 to 2016, Ryan was part of the Scottish Commission on Widening Access.
 This commission was supported by the Scottish Government and was chaired by Dame Ruth Silver.
 After the commission's completion, Ryan chaired the group responsible for developing the Scottish Government's framework for fair access on the behalf of Peter Scott.
 The framework, which was recommended in the Commission on Widening Access, was officially launched in May 2019.

 Office for Students

-On 2 March 2018, Ryan became the first Director of External Relations at the Office for Students (OfS), a non-departmental public body of the British Department for Education.
-In this position, he is responsible for stakeholder and student engagement, student information, and communications, and is a member of senior management.
-He is also chairman of the OfS UK Student Information Group.
+From 2018 to 2023, Ryan was the first Director of External Relations at the Office for Students (OfS), a non-departmental public body of the British Department for Education.
+In this position, he was responsible for stakeholder and student engagement, student information, and communications, and was a member of senior management.
+He was also chairman of the OfS UK Student Information Group where he led a review of the National Student Survey that ensured its survival.